tomek-he-him/mithril-n/Readme.md

   </div>
 ```

-<span id="es6-note">*</span> I'm using ES6 syntax here – brought to us today by great projects like [6to5].
+<a id="es6-note">*</a> I'm using ES6 syntax here – brought to us today by great projects like [6to5].
 When you download a release of _mithril-n_, you get two versions bundled: one for ES6, one for ES5 (available as CommonJS, RequireJS and as a global variable).

 [6to5]: http://6to5.org